mastan30/Raspberrypi-OMV-NAS-DOCKER-EMBY-NPM-FAIL2BAN/3-nginx-proxy-manager/nginx-proxy-manager-docker.md

-1. For this Config We can't use the Portainer as it doesn't support 3.1 at this time.
+1. For this Config We can't use the Portainer as it doesn't support version 3 docker-compose at this time.

 2. You need to create the following files in a custom directory you created eg: mkdir nginx